 1983 – David’s Mausoleum opened.

-1987 – another 15.775 acres were purchased from Georgetown Apartments’ owner Richard Jacobs.
+1987 – 15.775 acres were purchased from Georgetown Apartments’ owner Richard Jacobs.
 This newly purchased area was the former Pyper Gravel Pit.

 1991 – Memorial Mausoleum opened.